Memphis latest city Trump is targeting for federal government actions to combat crime

 After placing D.C.'s police department under federal control, Trump had threatened he would take similar actions in other cities.
 He has the ability to do so in the nation's capital, because the Home Rule Act gives him command of D.C.'s National Guard.
 However, the president's ability to intervene in other cities is limited since governors control the deployment of National Guard troops in their states.

-Trump added that Tennessee's Republican governor Bill Lee was supportive of the decision.
+Trump said that Tennessee's Republican Gov. Bill Lee and Memphis' Democratic Mayor Paul Young supported the decision.

+Young, in a statement to local news outlet WMC-TV, said that he was informed earlier in the week that the Governor and Trump were considering deploying National Guard and other resources to Memphis.

+"What we need most are financial resources for intervention and prevention, additional patrol officers, and case support to strengthen MPD's investigations," Young said in the statement.

 Copyright 2025 NPR